mufana/mufana.github.io/_posts/2017-08-08-Jenkins-Slack.md

 ## Wrapping up

 There are many use cases where Slack might come in handy.
 For instance; Pester testing.
-When all your colleagues use Slack for day2day communcation, the outcome of Pester tests in that same channel might prove to be a worthy asset.
-But Slack also has a Nagios plugin.
-So you could use it as an extension of your monitoring solution.
+Jenkins is a true automation server / CI/CD tool.
+When all your colleagues use Slack for day2day communication, the outcome of Jenkins tasks in that Slack might prove to be a worthy asset.

 [Go back](https://mufana.github.io/blog)